The Stolen Eagle: Plot

 In camp, Caesar welcomes Marcus Junius Brutus, his unofficial stepson whose mother is Caesar's lover, Servilia of the Junii.
-Later, at a party hosted by Servilia, Brutus confides to Pompey that the loss of the eagle has made Caesar unusually vulnerable as his men are on the brink of mutiny.
-On the road to Caesar's camp in Gaul, Octavian is taken captive by brigands.
+Later, at a party hosted by Servilia, Brutus confides to Pompey that the loss of the eagle has induced the 13th Legion to plot mutiny against Caesar.
+On the road to Caesar's camp in Gaul, Octavian is abducted by highwaymen.
 For Caesar's request, Atia instructs her daughter Octavia to marry Pompey by first divorcing her husband Glabius, despite Octavia's protests that they are deeply in love.
 Atia then presents Octavia to Pompey at a party and offers her for premarital relations, which Pompey takes advantage of.

 Vorenus and Pullo set off in search of the eagle, encountering and rescuing Octavian from his captors.
 Octavian thanks them and promises that they will be rewarded.
-Vorenus and Pullo discover Pompey's slave with the eagle hiding in the bandit cart and kill him, realizing the bandits were hired by Pompey.
-A politically astute Octavian explains that their mission is only a gesture, since the theft of the eagle is actually a blessing in disguise to Caesar.
-Civil war between Caesar and Pompey is inevitable, but Caesar needs Pompey to make the first move so as not to appear the aggressor; Pompey is likely to do that if he believes Caesar's soldiers are on the verge of desertion.
-The trio returns in triumph to camp, where a surprised yet grateful Caesar takes the eagle back and more than adequate proof of Pompey's hostility.
-He sends Pompey the head of his slave and informs him of his next move, to winter the 13th Legion at Ravenna on the Italian border, in preparation for pressing his rights to the Consulship.
-Pompey breaks all ties with Caesar and takes Cornelia as his wife.
+Vorenus and Pullo discover Pompey's slave trying to escape with the eagle in a cart, realizing that Pompey arranged the theft to discredit Caesar.
+A politically astute Octavian notes that his uncle will be quick to exploit the situation: Civil war between Caesar and Pompey is inevitable, but Caesar needs Pompey to make the first move so as not to appear the aggressor; Pompey is likely to do that if he believes Caesar's soldiers are on the verge of desertion.
+The trio returns in triumph to camp, where a surprised yet grateful Caesar takes the eagle back as proof of Pompey's hostility.
+He sends Pompey the head of his slave and informs him of his next move, to winter the 13th Legion at Ravenna on the Italian border, while making it clear that he intends to press his right to the Consulship.
+Pompey breaks all ties with Caesar and takes Cornelia as his new wife.
 Octavia, humiliated at being used by Pompey and heartbroken over her pointless divorce, says she wants him dead.